Jasonblalack/zyngapoker/Develop-Skeletons.md

 ## Command Line Arguments

-The user is able to pre-fill values asked for in the question files or scripting via the command line just by adding `--name value` to the command line of `jasy create`.
+The user is able to pre-fill values asked for in the question files or from scripting via the command line just by adding `--name value` to the command line of `jasy create`.

-Every additional command line argument is automatically added to the configuration.
 This is useful for testing skeletons automatically e.g. via Travis.ci.

+* *Note*: Command line values are not checked by the types defined in question files or scripts right now as they are stored before this data is being made available.
+* *Note*: Every additional command line argument is added to the configuration and therefore also patched into files when the fields are being used anywhere.
+This means that typos on the command line are also not detected right now.